Hill-Lab/MitoGraph-Contrib-RScripts/README.md

 ## Download

 <a href="https://github.com/Hill-Lab/MitoGraph-Contrib-RScripts/archive/v1.0.zip">Click here to download our example dataset and R scripts</a>.
-We recommend you to unzip the file in your Desktop.
+We recommend unzipping the file in your Desktop.

 ## How to Run MitoGraph on our example dataset